TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 While this whole system should run like clockwork, it's always wise to have a plan B. Event sourcing helps us here too.
 The source of truth is the event log so in the worst case we can throw everything in S3 away and recreate all the snapshots.
 If stream records or SQS messages go missing, we can manually trigger snapshot creation starting from the last successful snapshot.
 The state stored in DynamoDB makes it easy to see where side effects haven't happened yet.

 It would be useful to have a tool that can reprocess event logs starting from a specified date.
-Read through log entries from the starting point, adding entries to the pending snapshots table and messages to the SQS queue where needed.
+Read through log entries from the starting point, adding messages to the SQS queue where needed.